dodosaurus/endurance-legends/README.md

 ## TODO

+- [ ] saving activities in DB
+- [ ] add DB field to user lastActivityRefresh and display it in info panel (it could be debug panel)
 - [ ] implement card displaying account balance (give automatically some points on sign up)
 - [ ] implement card displaying run/cycled kilometers from time of registration
 - [ ] implement navbar with logo <-> name and avatar (we have pictures from sign up) + refresh button for fetching newest activities (+ anti spam protection)